nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 <img src="{{site.baseurl}}/assets/news/images/survey2020/08.png" alt="What editor(s) do you use when writing Nim?" style="width:100%"/>

-The most used editor, expectedly, is VS Code, which is used by 62% of Nim users.
+It's no surprise that the most used editor is VS Code, with 62% of Nim users choosing it in the survey.
 In the second place is Vim/Neovim (37% combined), followed by Sublime Text and Emacs (10% each).